 - Greater chlorine resistance

-- Greater molecular density means the lower degree of crosslinking required to meet performance standards
+- Greater molecular density means a lower degree of crosslinking required to meet performance standards

 - Proven longevity of F1807, F2159 and F877 systems in US construction